banzhou59/GenomeSyn2/README.md

 **[mmseqs2](https://anaconda.org/bioconda/mmseqs2)** — for large-scale sequence clustering and homology search

-After activating the Conda environment install GenomeSyn2 using one of the following options.
+After installing the dependencies with Conda and activating the Conda environment, install GenomeSyn2 using **one** of the following options:

 ```
 conda env create -f environment.yml